-The Audit Committee of the Office of Finance requires audit partner rotation and limits the number of consecutive years an individual partner may provide service to the Office of Finance.
+The Office of Finance Audit Committee requires audit partner rotation and limits the number of consecutive years an individual partner may provide service to the Office of Finance.
 For lead engagement audit and quality review partners, the maximum number of consecutive years of service in that capacity is five years.
 The process for selection of the Office of Finance's lead audit partner pursuant to this rotation policy involves a meeting between the Chair of the Office of Finance Audit Committee and the candidate for the role, as well as discussion with the full Office of Finance Audit Committee and with management.

-Based on its reviews, the Audit Committee appointed PwC as the independent registered public accounting firm for 2018.
+Based on its reviews, the Office of Finance Audit Committee appointed PwC as the independent registered public accounting firm for 2019.

-The Audit Committee has reviewed and discussed the audited combined financial statements with senior management of the Office of Finance, and discussed with the independent accountant the matters required to be discussed in accordance with auditing standards generally accepted in the United States of America.
+The Office of Finance Audit Committee has reviewed and discussed the audited combined financial statements with senior management of the Office of Finance, and discussed with the independent accountant the matters required to be discussed in accordance with auditing standards generally accepted in the United States of America.

-The Audit Committee has also received the written disclosures from the independent accountant required to be disclosed in accordance with auditing standards generally accepted in the United States of America regarding the independent accountant's communications with the Audit Committee concerning independence, and has discussed with the independent accountant their independence.
+The Office of Finance Audit Committee has also received the written disclosures from the independent accountant required to be disclosed in accordance with auditing standards generally accepted in the United States of America regarding the independent accountant's communications with the Office of Finance Audit Committee concerning independence, and has discussed with the independent accountant their independence.

-Based on the review and discussions referred to above, the Audit Committee of the Office of Finance Board of Directors determined to include the audited combined financial statements in the FHLBanks' Combined Financial Report for the Year Ended December 31, 2018.
+Based on the review and discussions referred to above, the Office of Finance Audit Committee determined to include the audited combined financial statements in the FHLBanks' Combined Financial Report for the Year Ended December 31, 2019.